MicroBrew09/xenon-lfp-analysis/docs/source/Code.rst

 >python C:\\Downloads\\xenon-lfp-analysis\\code-files\\3Brain-processing\\ExportToHDF5-ChannelSelection.py

 2. A prompt will come for the folder path, make sure the measurement file and the *xx_exportCh* files are in the same folder. \
-Note that the file names need to be matched as shown in the example below, and if you have multiple pairs of files in the same folder,\
+Note that the file names need to be matched as shown in the example below, and if you have multiple pairs of files in the same folder, \
 it will process them one at a time.\

     .. image:: _static/pictures/Capture5.PNG
-        :width: 600px
+        :width: 300px
         :align: center
-        :height: 400px
+        :height: 100px
         :alt: alternate text